-is pleased to announce a call for compositions from female and/or non-binary identifying composers for our first Compostition Competition.
+The third annual Darkwater Womxn in Music Festival is pleased to announce a call for compositions from female and/or non-binary composers for our second Compostition Competition.

-The Program Committee invites compositions by female and/or non-binary identifying composers.
-The Committee will select 3-5 compositions to be performed in a live concert at the Darkwater Festival held on March 6 & 7, 2020 at the University of North Carolina at Pembroke, and first, second, and third prize will be given after the performance.
+The Program Committee invites compositions by female and/or non-binary composers.
+The Committee will select 3-5 compositions to be performed at the Darkwater Festival on September 24-25, 2021.
+First, second, and third prize will be given.

 There is no submission fee for this proposal.
 At this time, we are unable to confirm whether our 2021 festival will have an opportunity for in-person engagement due to COVID-19.
 Regardless of our ability to host in-person gatherings, Darkwater will have opportunities for online engagement.
 We hope to decide our full offerings by July 2021.

 Works should be written in standard notation for soprano and Bb clarinet, and will be performed by duo Whistling Hens in the final round.
 Works should be no longer than 10 minutes.
 Works do not need to be premieres but should not be previously published.
 Composers may choose their own text, but text may not be openly hateful or discriminatory.
 Profanity and nonsense words/sounds are acceptable in text selection.